bendwild/afromedica/content/About us/about.md

 ## Our Mission

-AfroMedica aims to **advance inclusive healthcare** by identifying, discussing, and challenging structural inequities.
-Through education, policy advocacy, and evidence-based knowledge sharing, we empower healthcare professionals and institutions to reflect critically and act intentionally.
-Our focus lies in achieving **long-term structural change** through collaboration, community-building, and activism.
+AfroMedica works to **promote inclusive healthcare** by uncovering, questioning, and addressing structural inequalities.
+Through education, advocacy, and the sharing of evidence-based knowledge, we support healthcare professionals and institutions in thinking critically and acting with purpose.
+Our goal is to contribute to **lasting, structural change** in the healthcare system.

 ---

-## Our Vision

-We envision AfroMedica as a recognized force in Belgian healthcare; serving as a center of expertise on racial health equity.

-By 2035 we hope to have achieved these goals in the following core topics:

-- **Education**: Our [[Afromedica Academy]] offers structured modules on racial bias in healthcare, used by individuals and institutions alike. [[Afromedica Talks]] is well-established, and we provide ongoing training to healthcare professionals.
-- **[Policy](policy)**: We co-develop clinical guidelines and recommendations and collaborate with organizations like Domus Medica, KCE, Unia, and academic institutions.
-- **Visibility & Sustainability**: We have a strong internal structure, professional branding, and clear presence in the healthcare landscape.
-We operate primarily on a volunteer basis, with partial paid roles and student assistants.
-Eventually, we hope to establish our own space; a community hub or library for continued learning and exchange.

----

-## Our identity
+## Our Identity

-**AfroMedica is not a student club or purely academic group.** We are a critical voice connecting grassroots communities with academic and policy spheres.
-Our members include healthcare providers, researchers, and activists; many of whom come from racialized backgrounds and draw from lived clinical experiences.
-Others contribute with their expertise in global health, decolonization, or health education.
+**AfroMedica is not a student club or an academic think tank.** We are a critical and independent voice linking grassroots communities with academic and policy spaces.
+Our members include healthcare workers, researchers, and activists—many of whom have firsthand experience as racialized professionals in clinical settings.
+Others contribute expertise in global health, decolonial thinking, and health education.

-We are committed to naming and addressing systemic injustice and bringing decolonization into practice; without compromise.
-We enter thoughtful, intentional partnerships that uphold our independence.
-For this reason, we do not collaborate with political parties or serve as racism consultants for individuals or institutions.
-Instead, we focus on knowledge dissemination and systemic impact.
+We are committed to naming systemic injustice and putting decolonization into practice—without compromise.
+We engage in intentional partnerships that respect our values and autonomy.
+That’s why we do not collaborate with political parties or act as consultants on racism for individuals or institutions.
+Instead, we focus on sharing knowledge and pushing for systemic change.

+Aangepaste versie:

 ---